kponnima/myapp-ruby-api/README.md

    `docker-compose ps`
    `docker-compose down`

-   For multiples host(cloud clusters), use `Kubernetes` to spin up multiple containers `kubectl apply -f kubernetes/deployment.yaml`
+   * For multiples host(cloud clusters), use `Kubernetes` to spin up multiple containers `kubectl apply -f k8s/deployment.yaml`

 3. To connect to the API routes (NodePort on minikube)

-* Run `minikube service myapp-ruby-api --url` to get the deployed service url.
+   * Run `minikube service myapp-ruby-api --url -n myapps-ns` to get the deployed service url.
    Note: Since we are using Docker driver on darwin, the terminal needs to be open to run it.
    * Navigate to `deployed service url` to view the application in browser.
    -- Alt
    * Run `kubectl port-forward svc/myapp-ruby-api 8080:8080` to map the service to localhost
    * Navigate to `http://localhost:8080` to view the application in browser.

 4. View list of containers and images